giannilmbd/dynare/doc/manual/source/the-model-file.rst

      date in the timeseries object will be used for the corresponding simulation date.
 The values at the date just after the last simulation period will be used for the terminal condition.

-   Note that, under Octave, ``table`` objects are implemented in the `datatypes`_ package, so you may need to load the latter via ``pkg load datatypes`` before being able to construct or manipulate them.

 .. _stoch-sol: